-Dining programs: Many airline and hotel companies will also award miles and points if you dine at certain restaurants, and if you link a travel card to your account, you will earn even more miles and points.
+Dining programs: Many airline and hotel companies will also award miles and points if you dine at certain restaurants, and if you link a travel card to your account, you’ll earn even more miles and points.

 Maximize your purchases: This seems obvious, but the more you spend, the more you will receive.
-This means using your travel card to pay for most of your expenses and paying off your bills in time to avoid interest.
+This means using your travel card to pay for most of your expenses and paying your bills on time to avoid interest.

 Steer clear of dynamic currency conversion: In simple terms, merchants let you choose whether you are charged in local currency or to pay with U.S. dollars through the dynamic currency conversion.
 The local currency option almost always has a better exchange rate.

 For additional tips, we recommend visiting guides by U.S. News and World Report as well as The Points Guy website.
 The sites will offer additional strategies, but the ones listed here should help you start maximizing your rewards.